executebig/www/content/transparency/finances.md

 description: "Everything going in and out of our bank accounts."
 ---

+We have built an easy-to-use finance data dashboard so we can easily share our income and expenditure data with the public.

 Our banking infrastructure is provided by [Mercury](https://mercury.com/), a bank built for startups.

-We are currently in the process of building Goblin, an easy-to-use finance data dashboard.
-The early-stage preview version is already live!

 {{< button text="Finances Portal »" url="https://finances.executebig.org" external="true" >}}